Siva-surya-yadala-venkata/Store-Placement-Analysis/README.md

-# Blinkit Store Placement Analysis
+# Still Working : Blinkit Store Placement Analysis

 A dynamic web application for Blinkit to analyze store placement opportunities using real-time data, heatmaps, and competitive analysis.
 This MERN stack application with Kafka integration provides comprehensive insights for warehouse placement decisions.